- 1.1 Care home policies on oral health and providing residents with support to access dental services

 These recommendations are for oral health promotion teams or similar services, in line with existing local arrangements.

 1.6.1 Develop and provide care homes with oral health educational materials, support and training to meet the oral health needs of all residents, especially those with complex needs.
-Also explain the role of diet, alcohol and tobacco in promoting good oral health, in line with advice in the Delivering better oral health toolkit and NICE's guideline oral health promotion: general dental practice.
+Also explain the role of diet, alcohol and tobacco in promoting good oral health, in line with advice in the Public Health England delivering better oral health toolkit and NICE's guideline on oral health promotion: general dental practice.

 1.6.2 Help care home managers find out about local oral health services and create local partnerships or links with general dental practice and community dental services including special care dentistry.